bbmokhtari/django-translations/docs/reference/context.rst

       .. warning::

-         Filtering any queryset after reading the translations will cause the translations of that queryset to be reset.
+         Filtering the relations after reading the translations will cause the translations of that relation to be reset.

          .. testcode:: read